Top 13 VPS Business Hosting Providers

 Up to this point, I was under the impression that every premium host tries to offer 24/7 support on multiple channels (or at least they advertise so).

 So imagine my disappointment when I found no live chat options with InterServer.
 Oftentimes you cannot afford to waste hours going back and forth with a ticketing system and need an issue resolved quickly.
 Without real-time assistance, the whole support process becomes unnecessarily long and complicated.

-A commendable effort, but InterServer is far from the best VPS hosting provider.
+A commendable effort, but InterServer is far from the best VPS service provider.
 The lack of live assistance and additional cost for essential features makes them a pretty risky choice.
 The data collection practice was the biggest problem for me, and I wouldn’t trust a money-making project with this host.

 That concludes our review of the best VPS services out there.
 Keep in mind the hosting providers are ranked in no particular order, as I was looking mainly for performance and a diversified portfolio.
 This way, every potential client can decide which host might best fit their specific needs.

 Found someone you like?

 Q: Is VPS better than shared hosting?

 A: In many ways — yes.
 While the setup and infrastructure seem deceptively similar, there are significantly fewer clients on a VPS.
 The fewer people on a server there are, the more resources and better security for everyone.

 Furthermore, there are significantly fewer limitations on a VPS environment, and you can easily add additional processing power as your project grows.
 There is no scalability in a shared environment — if you hit the limits, you must upgrade.

 Q: What is KVM hosting?